MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 - Ensure that security-monitoring staff are aware that the account-check activity is ongoing.
 - Ensure that the emergency break glass process to use these accounts is documented and current.
 - Ensure that administrators and security officers who might need to perform these steps during an emergency are trained on the process.
-- Update the account credentials, in particular any passwords, for your emergency access accounts, and then validate that the emergency access accounts can sign-in and perform administrative tasks.
+- Validate that the emergency access accounts can sign-in and perform administrative tasks.
-- Ensure that users haven't registered multifactor authentication or self-service password reset (SSPR) to any individual user’s device or personal details.
+- Ensure that users haven't registered multifactor authentication or self-service password reset (SSPR) to any individual user's device or personal details.
 - If the accounts are registered for multifactor authentication to a device, for use during sign-in or role activation, ensure that the device is accessible to all administrators who might need to use it during an emergency.
 Also verify that the device can communicate through at least two network paths that don't share a common failure mode.
 For example, the device can communicate to the internet through both a facility's wireless network and a cell provider network.

 These steps should be performed at regular intervals and for key changes: